wiremoons/passgen/README.md

 Powershell or cmd.exe, and on Linux or MacOSX in a Terminal window using a shell such as bash.

-When the progam is run without any command line arguments, it displays the following output:
+When the program is run without any command line arguments, it displays the following output:

 ```